Credit Cards Credit Card Basics

 6. Foreign transaction fees

 When you make international purchases on your credit card, the issuer has to convert the money from whatever currency you are purchasing into U.S. dollars.
-Some cards may charge a fee for this service, though many will not, especially travel-related cards.
+Some cards may charge a foreign transaction fee for this service, though many will not, especially travel-related cards.

 If you do a lot of international travel (or frequently make online purchases from international retailers), choosing credit cards with no foreign transaction fees could save you money.